myl2ning/fragmentnav/README.md

 //Finish the task current fragment belongs finishTask();

-//Finish the tasks by task id
-getFragmentNav().finishTasks(0, 1, 2)
+//Finish the tasks by task id.
+You can get task id by FragmentNav.taskIds() or FragmentNav.getTaskId() getFragmentNav().finishTasks(0, 1, 2)
 ```